 Ashley Gilliam, Senior Marketing Manager, has developed and executed campaigns for books such as Why We Sleep, Shoe Dog, and Grit, and for authors such as Lisa See, Stephen King, and Jennifer Egan, in addition to working on imprint social media efforts, advertising and reporting, and building partnerships.
 She was previously Scribner’s Publishing Manager and the editor of a new translation of Darkness at Noon, The Selected Poems of Edith Wharton, and The Best American Poetry series.
 Before that, she was an editorial assistant at Houghton Mifflin Harcourt.

-Zoey Cole, Associate Marketing Manager, joins Scribner from bookselling and working events at Books Are Magic, and from the US sales and marketing team at Nobrow and Flying Eye Books.
-She hails from Minnesota, where she was a part of the marketing team at Consortium Book Sales & Distribution.
+Zoey Cole, Marketing Manager, joins Scribner from bookselling at Books Are Magic, and from the US sales and marketing team at Nobrow and Flying Eye Books.
+At Scribner, she has developed and executed campaigns for books such as The End of Everything, Kept Animals, and The Times I Knew I Was Gay.
+She also runs Scribner's Instagram influencer program.
+Zoey hails from Minnesota, where she was a part of the marketing team at Consortium Book Sales & Distribution.

 Jaya Miceli, Scribner's Art Director, joined the imprint in July 2014.
 A graduate of Parsons School of Design, with a BFA in Illustration.
 Jaya's short-lived illustration career earned her published pieces in The New Yorker Magazine.
 Her appreciation of art, love of books and illustrative talents found their true home in book publishing.
 She learned jacket design and typography on the job during her 14 years at Penguin, where she began as a junior designer.
 Jaya has designed jackets for a diverse group of authors including Lev Grossman, Terry McMillan, T.C.
 Boyle, Geraldine Brooks, Jasper Fforde, David Lodge, Jonathan Tropper, Dara Horn, Brady Udall, as well as, Pulitzer Prize winning, Manning Marable's bookMalcolm X: A Life of Reinvention.
 She is thrilled to further her book design ventures with the extraordinary literary bounty at Scribner books.